cat-cfs/RippleUnzipple/README.md

 ## Usage

-[Explain how users can use your project, providing examples or code snippets if necessary.
-Include any relevant details or instructions on how to run the project.]
 To use Ripple Unzipple, run the script from the command line with the following syntax:
 ```
 python ripple_unzipple.py input_path output_path [log_path]